-Adding a new online sales channel requires some system and operational changes.
+However, adding a new online sales channel will require some system and operational changes.
 You may need to enhance your website, change your marketing strategy, or hire new personnel.
 One potentially overlooked aspect of broadening your customer base that cannot be ignored is the impact on your sales tax obligations.

 When your company delves into the world of online sales, there are four key things you need to sort out to be in tip top shape for sales tax compliance.
 Let’s dig into each one.